Windows OS Hub

 The action can’t be completed because the file is open in SYSTEM

-When a process in Windows opens a file, a file descriptor (handle) is assigned to the input/output stream.
-The process and its child processes access the file using the handler.
-Using Windows API, you can send a signal to your file system to free the file handle and unlock the file.
+When a Windows process opens a file, a file descriptor (handle) is assigned to its input/output (I/O) stream.
+The Window API allows you to send a signal to the file system to release the handle and unlock the file.

 2. Select Find -> Find Handle or DLL (or press Ctrl-F); process explorer - find handle or dll

-If the bottom panel with the list of open process handles is not displayed in your Process Explorer, enable the option View -> Lower Pane View -> Handles.
+If the bottom panel with the list of open process handles is not displayed in the Process Explorer, enable the option View -> Lower Pane View -> Handles.

-So you have closed the file handle without ending the parent process.
-Then you can remove or rename the file.
+So, you closed the file handle without terminating the parent process.
+You can now delete or rename the file.

-How to Release a File Handle Using the Handle Tool?
+How to Release a File Lock Using the Handle Tool

 2. Open the command prompt as an administrator and run the following command: handle64.exe > listproc.txt